phalcon/blog/_posts/2026-05-18-phalcon-v5-13-0-released.md

 ### Phalcon\Mvc\Url - query merge and hostname-aware URLs

 - New fifth parameter `bool $replaceArgs = false` on `Url::get()`.
 When true and the supplied URI already has a query string, the existing query is parsed and merged so user-supplied keys override colliding onesr.
 - Hostname-aware generation: when a named route carries a `setHostname()` restriction, `Url::get()` now returns a protocol-relative URL (//hostname/path) so it works transparently under both HTTP and HTTPS.
 - The `UrlInterface::get()` signature now matches the implementation.

 ### Phalcon\Mvc\Model - ORM correctness fixes

 5.13 leans into ORM correctness rather than new API surface, but two pieces are worth calling out:

 - `Phalcon\Contracts\Mvc\Model\Relation\CacheKeyProvider` with a single `getUniqueKey(): string`.
-When a model implements this and a relation is marked reusable => true, the Model Manager uses the returned string as the cache key instead of the object-identity-based default, so different PHP object instances representing the same row share the reusable record cache.
+When a model implements this and a relation is marked `reusable => true`, the Model Manager uses the returned string as the cache key instead of the object-identity-based default, so different PHP object instances representing the same row share the reusable record cache.
 - `orm.resultset_empty_left_join_model` ini setting (default `true`) controls LEFT-JOIN hydration in `Resultset\Complex::current()`.
-Default behavior matches pre-5.13
-  - a non-matching LEFT JOIN hydrates an empty model instance whose every column is null.
+Default behavior matches pre-5.13 - a non-matching LEFT JOIN hydrates an empty model instance whose every column is null.

 Bug fixes worth a paragraph: `assign()` / `writeAttribute()` no longer silently drop values for columns whose names collide with reserved internal setters (source, schema, dirtyState, ...); `belongsTo` parents loaded via `findFirst()` and re-attached are no longer skipped during save; auto-increment-only inserts on MySQL/SQLite no longer throw Unable to insert into <table> without data; PHQL parse cache now refreshes tables entries from the live model schema so runtime `setSchema()` works correctly;

 ### Phalcon\Mvc\Model\Query - PHQL fixes

 - Nested sub-SELECTs with `{name:array}` placeholders no longer raise "Invalid parameter number" on the second execute (the cached intermediate's bindCounts is now seeded from the outer scope per-call).
 - `UPDATE ...
 SET col = col + :inc:` resolves placeholders before producing `RawValue` so PDO stops complaining about mixed parameter styles.
 Dynamic-update comparisons also treat RawValue assignments as always-changed, so updates aren't skipped when the current numeric value happens to be 0.

 ### Phalcon\Mvc\View\Engine\Volt - string-literal fix

 Single-quoted Volt string literals containing an escaped single quote (`{{ 'Let\'s Encrypt' }}`) no longer blow up with a `T_STRING` parse error downstream - the compiler's double-escape pass was dropped (the scanner already returns valid PHP string content).

 ### Phalcon\Paginator - keyset pagination